dslmeinte/UIScript/README.md

 The Eclipse projects are:

 * `com.dslconsultancy.uiscript.core`: contains the type definitions for the AST in Xcore, helper classes (to be used as `extension`s in Xtend) and maybe some (code) generation.
+* `com.dslconsultancy.uiscript.xtext*`: the usual set of Xtext-related Eclipse projects.
+* `uiscript-examples`: contains some example "prose" in UIScript-format.

 ### Installation

-Import these projects into an Eclipse workspace.
+Import all projects, except for `uiscript-examples` into an Eclipse workspace.
 Note that it may be necessary to "touch" some Xtend files to actually get them to compile.
+As soon as this is error-free, you can start the `com.dslconsultancy.uiscript.xtext.ui` project as Eclipse Application.
+In the 2nd Eclipse, import the `uiscript-examples` project for some examples.

 ### Tricks/patterns